RpcProvider object 🔌 connect to the network

 const myProvider = new RpcProvider(); // Sepolia

-when using this syntax, a random public node will be selected.
+When using this syntax, a random public node will be selected.

-Using a specific nodeUrl is the better approach, as such a node will have fewer limitations, the last version of software and will be less crowded.
+is the better approach, as such nodes will have fewer limitations, their software will be more up to date, and they will be less congested.

-Some examples of RpcProvider instantiation to connect to RPC node providers:
+instantiation to connect to RPC node providers:

 Mainnet

-// Infura node rpc 0.5.1 for Mainnet:
+// Infura node RPC 0.7.0 for Mainnet:

 const providerInfuraMainnet = new RpcProvider({